Cabrera’s bat, Turnbull’s arm help Tigers sweep Pirates 2-1

 Turnbull (2-0) allowed only one run and five hits while striking out four and walking two.
 He has now won two starts in a row after losing his final 13 decisions last season as a rookie when he finished with a 3-17 record, the most losses in the majors.

+“He’s very invested in the game,” catcher Austin Romine said.
+“He wants to be perfect.
+He wants to pitch a great game.
+When the pitchers are talking it means they are invested.
+Hey, certain guys are certain ways.
+Everyone is different.”

+Said Pirates manager Derek Shelton: “Turnbull kept us on the ground all day.”
+Turnbull got 12 of his 21 outs came on ground balls.

-Buck Farmer pitched a scoreless eighth inning and Joe Jimenez retired the side in order for his fifth save.
+Buck Farmer pitched a scoreless eighth inning and Joe Jimenez retired the side in the ninth for his fifth save.

 Pittsburgh has the worst mark in the big leagues this year, falling to 3-13 with its 10th loss in 11 games.